Skip to Content

 However, it can only exist under certain conditions.
 If these aspects aren’t maintained, your pothos could very well revert to having completely green leaves.
 To avoid this, ensure you:

-• Expose your pothose to bright indirect light- it’s crucial that you place this plant on a sunny spot to prevent it from losing its variegation
+• Expose your Pothos to bright indirect light- you must place this plant on a sunny spot to prevent it from losing its variegation.

 • Keep the temperature consistent- Pearls and Jade is not the kind of plant that adapts well to sudden fluctuations in temperature.
-Any abrupt temperature snaps- both hot and cold- can result in the plant losing its beautiful variegation
+Any abrupt hot and cold temperature snaps can result in the plant losing its beautiful variegation.

 If your pothos grows too big, your only option is to prune it.
-Well, not unless you’re planning to take it to an outdoor setting.
+Well, not unless you plan to take it to an outdoor setting.
 So, how do you go about the pruning process?

 For starters, decide just how far back you’d like to prune your houseplant.
 You can prune it as much as you want; up to 2 inches (5 cm) from the soil line.
-If you, however, prefer to leave long vines intact, prune a little less.
+If you prefer to leave long vines intact, prune a little less.

 The point where the leaf intersects with the vine is known as a node.
-It is from this area that a new vine will start growing after pruning.
+From this area, a new vine will start growing after pruning.

-Now, repeat this process till you successfully prune every vine and are impressed by the outcome.
+Repeat this process until you successfully prune every vine and are impressed by the outcome.

 Wrap Up

+Pearls and Jade Pothosis easy to care for.
 It develops dark green leaves variegated with hints of white and silver-gray.
-Plus, it’s a climbing plant, which makes it perfect for placing in a hanging basket.
+Plus, it’s a climbing and vining plant, which makes it perfect for hanging baskets and moss poles.